Text and photos: Peter Mann

 The church has a hammer beam roof with eight carved wooden angels decorating its supports.
 It’s always worth looking at the angels during a service and wondering when everyone has left whether they fly around to chat to one another.
 Eight stone bosses, four pairs of male and female looking like the kings and queens on a pack of playing cards, carry the weight of the supports.

-- Services are normally held every second (11.00 am) and fourth (8.00 am) Sunday of the month – but no services in August.
-More details on the St Mary’s, Gamlingay, website.
+- Services are normally held every second (11.00 am) and fourth (8.00 am) Sunday of the month.
+More details our ‘services’ page and on the St Mary’s, Gamlingay, website.

 - Hatley St George annual report (2019) to Hatley Parish Council.